The Broken World (Part 2)

 Humans survive because of cooperation.
 Competition is secondary and only gained “popularity” as life turned from a shared resource reality into who was the most effective at hoarding what was necessary for life.
 That is not to say the ones who were the most exploited did not cooperate with each other to get the necessary work done, as that is a requirement, but the establishment of rulership created a division of power from that point on.

 There’s a mathematical concept of social connection called Dunbar’s number.
 I need to start here to make a lot of points clear.
 The basic idea is that as humans our brains are only capable of maintaining meaningful relationships with a limited amount of people.
+This is generally thought to be between 100 – 250, with the ideal at about 150 people.
 Most discussions on the concept use the idea to help you determine how big your “network” of people can be while still remaining useful, and while there is value in that way of seeing it, I think it really misses a lot of the point in the real value this understanding has.

 Outside of this number it necessarily requires human social life change from one of an organic collective organization, to one which requires governance and policing (management/politics).
-Within this number (around 100 to 200 people), the necessary conditions for regulation are self-determined by the system.
+Within this number, the necessary conditions for regulation are self-determined by the system (people).
 No leaders are required and no police are necessary to create order.
 The people are connected enough to create real interdependence and organically react to the aspects of social life where problems may occur.

 One of the most obvious issues with deferring the responsibility is the decontextualization of cause and effect, and the punishments being doled out in the form of absolutes that a person has no recourse for.
 When we give police the power to determine outcomes and actually call them on someone who is behaving outside of a comfort zone we are willing to accept, the police are only responding to the fact that they broke the law, not why they did.
 And the story they hear is coming generally speaking from two people who at that moment are in opposition to each other in the context of seeing each other as a threat.
 The police are only there to enforce the law as they see it, and this means if someone behaves poorly at one moment in a way outside of what they normally do, they are punished for it in a way that puts a mark on their social credibility and potentially their capacity to be a normal “citizen” with the same rights as others going forward.
 They (the police) don’t understand the conditions under which the problem arose, or who is lying, or if the supposed perpetrator of the crime was actually the cause of the outcome.

-The point being that the institutions of correction (policing, governance, religion, etc.) are added on as a control metric to account for the inherent faults in this form of social interaction.
+The point being that the institutions of correction (policing, governance, religion, etc.) are added on as a control metric to account for the inherent faults in this form of social interaction at scale.
 This is a fundamental flaw in the way our societies and cultures are written.